-Australian Labour Shortage: How Regional Manufacturing Companies Can Attract a Workforce
+Australian Labour Shortage: How Regional Manufacturing Companies Attract a Blue-Collar Workforce

 To combat this, the federal government has announced changes to migrant caps with a particular focus on regional areas.
 On a state level, some governments are providing financial incentives to encourage the urban workforce to move to regional areas.
 Yet, even when employees are willing to move, individuals are struggling to find accommodation.